adotrdot/adotrdot/README.md

 ## Hello!
 ==============================
 ### An aspring game developer and programmer.
 I'm an informatics engineering student.
 Still learning the ropes about software development.
-I mainly use Linux and vim for my workflow.

 ## Languages
 ==============================